ZpRoc/GestureRecognition/README.md

 >   Now, I only have 1409 samples.
 For deep learning, this number is too small.

+-   The XYZ coordinates of some joints are always `(0, 0, 0)`, but I do not know why.
 -   I suggest finding more people and collecting more data after fixing the camera.

 ### 5-3 Network Optimization